leanprover-community/mathport/README.md

   to the relative path from the mathport directory to your external project's `src/` directory.

+If you have used mathport on another project previously, you will need to `rm -rf Outputs/oleans/project`.

 Then run

 - `./build/bin/mathport --make config-project.json Project::all`